Anikroy7/cool-laptop-zone/README.md

 ## In This website i use react router for spa (single page application).for this every visitor visit this page very comfortivly. i use many kind of component for build this website.

-## in this website you can see two recharts on the dashbord section. i made this for sell and revenue purpose of a company.
+## In this website, you can see two recharts on the dashbord section. i made this for sell and revenue purpose of a company.

-### i use react tailwind css for build this website. so, you can feel diffent color combination in this website. i build a review component in this website .
+### I use react tailwind css for build this website. so, you can feel diffent color combination in this website. i build a review component in this website .

- ### you can get users review by clicking navbar reviews button or if you click the all reviews button you can see the customer review.
+ ### You can get users review by clicking navbar reviews button or if you click the all reviews button you can see the customer review.